MoFahimKh/Jiffy-Labs-Assignment/README.md

 **Future Improvements:**

-* **Responsiveness:** The application will be enhanced to adapt its layout and components seamlessly across various screen sizes (desktops, tablets, mobiles) for a wider audience.
+**Responsiveness:** The application will be enhanced to adapt its layout and components seamlessly across various screen sizes (desktops, tablets, mobiles) for a wider audience.
-**Installation and Setup:**
+### Installation and Setup

 1. **Prerequisites:** Ensure you have Node.js (LTS or later) and npm (or yarn) installed on your system.
 2. **Clone Repository:** Clone this repository using Git: